omersayak/omersayak/README.md

 # 💫 About Me:
-I'm Cyber Security And Software Engineer
+I'm System and Cybersecurity Specialist

 ## 🌐 Socials: